-The hyperextension is a great exercise for the posterior area f your body.
+Hyperextension is a great exercise for the posterior area of your body.
 However, you need the right equipment for it.
-Read on to learn different variations of hyperextensions, some ways to do hyperextensions at home, as well as other exercises that target the same muscle groups.
+Read on to learn hyperextension alternatives, some ways to do hyperextensions at home, as well as other exercises that target the same muscle groups.

 The hyperextension is a highly effective exercise that strengthens and sculpts your posterior chain muscles.

 - Gluteal muscles or Glutes: There are three muscles that make up the area of the buttocks: the gluteus maximus, gluteus medius, and gluteus minimus.
 They originate from the ilium and sacrum and insert into the femur.
 The gluteus maximus is the largest and most superficial of the three gluteal muscles and is responsible for the most part in the shape and appearance of the butt.
 It’s an extensor of the hip joint and assists in laterally rotating the thigh.
 The gluteus medius is the major abductor of the thigh, helping to rotate the hip medially and laterally.
 The gluteus minimus abducts and medially rotates the hip joint.

 - Hamstrings: These muscles are located in the posterior area of the thigh, in between the hip and the knee.
 The semitendinosus, semimembranosus, biceps femoris long & short head flex (bend) the knee and extend (straighten) the hip – except the short head of biceps femoris.
 The hamstrings are in daily activities such as walking, running, and jumping.